 HR Dashboards are an indispensable tool for HR professionals.
 They provide critical data visualisation for relevant metrics across the entire employee lifecycle, including hiring, retention, onboarding, performance, and more.
 Today's #HRTech makes it possible to purchase dashboard apps to integrate with your other business systems.
 Or if you have developers within your organisation you can build your own dashboards using excel or by developing your own system.
 But really, what you want is an HR system with customisable Dashboards built in to your HR software itself.
-In this HR Blog we look at the benefit of using dashboards to get a real-time overview of your data so that you can gain valuable business intelligence to run an agile and successful organisation using HR best practice.
+In this HR Blog we look at the benefit of using dashboards to get a real-time overview of your data so that you can gain valuable business intelligence to run an agile and successful organisation using HR automation.

 In today’s technologically enabled, data-driven business environment, HR professionals, leadership, boards, managers and employees have to interface with (and understand) infinite amounts of data.
 The challenge arises when individuals, departments (or the entire business) can't access and assess all the relevant data points, or when the data exists in multiple siloed systems.